10 Best Fonts for Dyslexia

 Although it lacks the fanfare of fonts like Arial and Helvetica, Tahoma is another widely used font.

-Tahoma’s lines are bold and straightforward, without any of the frills you often find with serif fonts.
+Tahoma’s lines are bold and straightforward, without any frills you often find with serif fonts.
 Each letter also has its own space, which makes it easier to read.

 This is an example of Tahoma font.